ferreiro/C/Mytar/readme.md

 # Mytar program
 What's Mytar?
 Is a simple program to "compress" and extract a file.
-The basic idea is that you can create a .mtar file or parse a given mtar.
+The basic idea is that you can create a .mtar file or parse a given mtar (so the programm will create the .txt files with the data from mtar).

 > For executing the Mytar program you just only need to:
 1. Download/fork this repository.